jasonish/suricata-devcontainer/README.md

 ## Getting Started

+To use this Suricata development container you can either run locally using VSCode (recommended) or use GitHub codespaces.
+Note that GitHub codespace time is limited and may incur fees which can be avoided by running locally.

+### Running Locally (Recommended)

+- Clone this repo
+- Open in Visual Studio Code
+- When prompted, "Reopen in Container"

 ### Using GitHub Codespaces

 - Fork this repo
 - Open as a codespace on GitHub at https://github.com/codespaces (or see next step)

-### Running Locally

-- Clone this repo
-- Open in Visual Studio Code
-- When prompted, "Reopen in Container"

 ## Build Suricata

-Ideally you'd fork the Suricata repo (https://github.com/OISF/suricata) and clone from there, however for simplicity this instructions assume you have not.
+Ideally you'd fork the Suricata repo (https://github.com/OISF/suricata) and clone from there, however for simplicity these instructions assume you have not.
 In the DevContainer/Codespace terminal:

 1. Change directory into the `src` directory: `cd src`
 2. Clone the Suricata repo: